-- Treatment courses beyond two years (cumulative dose exceeding 3.5 mg/kg). - Treatment of clinically isolated syndrome (CIS). - Treatment of primary progressive multiple sclerosis (PPMS). - Use in combination with other disease-modifying therapies for MS.
+- Treatment courses beyond two years . - Use for the treatment of clinically isolated syndrome (CIS). - Use for the treatment of primary progressive multiple sclerosis (PPMS).

-- Use in members with current malignancy.

-- Use in members with HIV infection.

-- Use in pediatric members (under 18 years of age).

-- Use in pregnant or breastfeeding women.
+- Use in combination with other disease-modifying therapies for MS. - Use in members with current malignancy. - Use in members with HIV infection. - Use in pediatric members (under 18 years of age). - Use in pregnant or breastfeeding women. - Use for the treatment of myasthenia gravis, Mavenclad (cladribine) is currently being studied in a phase III study for the indication of myasthenia gravis and pending FDA approval.